onzfonz/comp227/src/content/5/en/part5b.md

 export default Togglable
 ```

-The new and interesting part of the code is [props.children](https://reactjs.org/docs/glossary.html#propschildren),
+The new and interesting part of the code is [**`props.children`**](https://reactjs.org/docs/glossary.html#propschildren),
 which is used for referencing the child components of the component.
-The child components are the React elements that we define between the opening and closing tags of a component.
+The **child components** are the React elements that we define between the opening and closing tags of a component.

-This time the children are rendered in the code that is used for rendering the component itself:
+This time the *children are rendered from within the parent component*:

 ```js
 <div style={showWhenVisible}>